The sequel to my 2019 novel, John J. McDermott & the 1971 U.S. Open, is finally for sale at Amazon.

 The writer doesn’t want to be asked if he he’s going to send the book to any real publishers.

 Let’s move along to what the writer does want you to ask about.

 The writer wants to know if you liked the book.
-He wants to know if you found any of the characters to be likable or loathsome or fun or frightening.
+He wants to know if you found any of the characters likable or loathsome or fun or frightening.

-He wants to ask him how he went about writing the characters the way he did.
+He wants you to ask him how he went about writing the characters the way he did.

 He wants you to ask if any of the characters were based on people he actually knew or knows.